 How to Make Bananas Foster

 COMBINE.
+In a medium skillet, melt the butter over medium heat.
 Add the brown sugar, rum extract, water, vanilla, and cinnamon, and mix to combine.

-Serving and Storing Tips
+Serving + Storing Tips

 You could even try adding some delicious dessert toppings like:

-Storage: Since this recipe is so quick to whip up, you don’t really need to make it ahead of time in order to save time.
+STORE.
+Since this recipe is so quick to whip up, you don’t really need to make it ahead of time in order to save time.
 However, if you happen to have leftovers, you can keep them in an airtight container in the fridge for a couple of days.
 Reheat it in a skillet on the stove.

-For more Banana Recipes, try:
+For More Banana Recipes, Try:

 Bananas Foster Recipe

-In a medium skillet, melt the butter over medium heat.
+- In a medium skillet, melt the butter over medium heat.
 Add the brown sugar, rum extract, water, vanilla, and cinnamon, and mix to combine.
 Bring the mixture to a low simmer, then stir in the bananas and walnuts.
-Cook 2-3 minutes, until the bananas are warmed through.
+Cook for 2-3 minutes, until the bananas are warmed through.

-To serve, spoon the banana mixture over vanilla ice cream, and serve immediately.
+- To serve, spoon the banana mixture over vanilla ice cream, and serve immediately.